Exitsunicorn

 Why are unicorn valuations criticized as overstated?

-Stanford and University of British Columbia research (Gornall and Strebulaev) finds that reported unicorn post-money valuations average 50% above fair value because they treat preferred and common as equally valuable when preferred has senior liquidation rights, anti-dilution, and downside protection that common lacks.
+Gornall and Strebulaev's research finds that reported unicorn post-money valuations average roughly 50% above fair value because they treat preferred and common as equally valuable when preferred has senior liquidation rights, anti-dilution, and downside protection that common lacks.
 The headline number is a price for one share class, not for the whole company.

 Is unicorn status a meaningful signal?

-Less than it was in 2014.
-The $1B threshold is now a marketing milestone, not a competitive moat.
-With 1,300+ companies above it, unicorn status no longer differentiates.
+Less than it once was.
+With more than a thousand companies above the $1B threshold globally, unicorn status no longer differentiates.
 Sophisticated allocators look at ARR, growth rate, gross margin, and runway, not the headline valuation alone.